palkeshpatel/laravel-vue-admin/CONTRIBUTING.md

-# Contributing to GuacPanel
+# Contributing to Laravel Admin

-Thank you for considering contributing to GuacPanel!
+Thank you for considering contributing to Laravel Admin!
 We welcome contributions from the community.

 ## How to Contribute